skyzh/skyzh-site/content/pages/about.md

 language, especially storage systems.
 One example is [AgateDB](https://github.com/tikv/agatedb), which was built during my internship in PingCAP.
 Also, I love becoming part of the open-source community.
-Currently, I contribute to [the TiKV community](https://tikv.org) and maintains a lot of projects in [the SJTUG community](https://github.com/sjtug).
+Currently, I contribute to [the TiKV community](https://tikv.org) and maintain several widely-used projects in [the SJTUG community](https://github.com/sjtug).
 For the future, I am constantly seeking opportunities to build things that interest me, excites me, and impact people.